 - 2 teaspoons honey

-- 1 cup finely chopped tomato seeds removed
+- 1 cup tomato, washed and dried, seeds removed, finely chopped

 Coat a large saute pan with olive oil and place it over medium-high heat.
 Add the onions and cook until they're soft, about 3 minutes.
 Then add the garlic, chipotles, and spices, and stir until it's very aromatic, about 1 minute.
 Add the honey and tomato, cook for another couple of minutes and then season to taste with salt and pepper.
 Let this cool to room temperature.

-Preheat the oven to 400 degrees F, line two baking sheets with foil, and place about 4 dozen wooden toothpicks in a small bowl of water.
+Preheat the oven to 400°F, line two baking sheets with foil, and place about 4 dozen wooden toothpicks in a small bowl of water.

-Peel the potatoes and use a mandolin slicer to cut the them LENGHTWISE, as thin as possible.
-(You're making lovely, long oval shapes.)
+Peel the potatoes and use a mandolin slicer to cut the them LENGHTWISE, as thinly as possible.
+(You're making long oval shapes.)
 You should get about 14 to 18 slices per potato.

 Lay the potato slices on a cutting board and brush them lightly with olive oil and sprinkle them with salt.

 Add about a tablespoon of the filling to the bottom portion of each one and gently, and tightly, roll the potato slice up, ending with a seam on the bottom.
 Stick a toothpick in to hold the roll in place.

 Place the rolled up "taquitos" on the foil-lined baking sheets as you work, and brush each one with olive oil -- under and on top.
 Then sprinkle them with salt.
 They should be at least an inch or so apart from each other.

 Place in the preheated 400°F oven and bake for 10 minutes.
 Then, remove the toothpicks (carefully -- they'll be hot), and turn each roll over.
 They should be golden brown when they're done.